Kyosse/challmaker/Category/Network/DNS_Exchange/challenge.md

 | :---: | :---: | :---: |
 | Do you know Google ? | Network | Easy |

-Do you know Google ? is a Network chall.
+Do you know Google ? is a pretty common Network chall.
 The concept is to hide message encoded in base85 hidden inside DNS response packets.

 This chall is made possible thanks to the tool made by John [Original files](https://github.com/EasyAI/DNS_Steganography).

 ## Description

-Your coworker send you a frame capture from a computer of your network.
+Your coworker sent you a frame capture from a computer of your network.

 He suspects that a malicious actor is using this machine to exfiltrate inforamtions.